The Cauchy problem for fully nonlinear parabolic systems on manifolds: Introduction

-There are extensive researches on short time existence and uniqueness for solutions to quasilinear and fully nonlinear parabolic equations/systems in the literature, but most of them focus on equations/systems in domains in Euclidean spaces, see for example, the books [E1], [LSU], [F2], [Li], [Lu1] and the references therein; the corresponding works on manifolds are much less, we will only mention a few of them.
-For the quasilinear, second order case see, for example, Theorem 4.51 in Aubin [A] (cf. also Hamilton [H1]) and Section 8 in Chapter 15 of Taylor [T2], and for the quasilinear, higher order case see Mantegazza and Martinazzi [MM].
-There is a result in Baker [B] (see Main Theorem 1 in [B], cf. also Theorem 2.4.5 in Lamm [L]) for the general fully nonlinear case similar to our Theorem 1.1, but Baker [B] imposes an extra symmetry condition on the linearized operator, and Lamm [L] only considers trivial bundles.
-Also note that there is a result on fully nonlinear second order parabolic systems in Section 7.3 of [T1].
-Theorem 1.1 is extended to transversely parabolic systems on foliated manifolds in Huang [Hu].
+When $P_0$ is strongly elliptic at $u_0$, we say (1.3) is strongly parabolic at $u_0$.
+There are extensive researches on short-time existence and uniqueness for solutions to quasilinear and fully nonlinear parabolic equations/systems in the literature, but most of them focus on equations/systems in domains in Euclidean spaces, see for example, the books \cite {E1}, \cite {LSU}, \cite {F2}, \cite {Li}, \cite {Lu1} and the references therein; the corresponding works on manifolds are much less, we will only mention a few of them.
+For the quasilinear, second order case see, for example, Theorem 4.51 in Aubin \cite {A} and Section 4.4 in Topping \cite {To} (both without proof), Hamilton \cite {H1}, Section 8 in Chapter 15 of Taylor \cite {T2}, and for the quasilinear, higher order case see Mantegazza and Martinazzi \cite {MM}.
+There are results in Baker \cite {Ba} and Lamm \cite {L} (see Main Theorem 1 in \cite {Ba} and Theorem 2.4.5 in \cite {L}) for the fully nonlinear case similar to our Theorem 1.1, but the Main Theorem 1 in Baker \cite {Ba} imposes an extra symmetry condition on the linearized operator (and moreover, it seems that its proof is incomplete at some places), and Lamm \cite {L} only considers trivial bundles.
+Also note that there are results on the existence and uniqueness of solutions to the Cauchy problem for fully nonlinear second order parabolic systems in Section 7.3 of \cite {T1}.
+Theorem 1.1 is extended to transversely parabolic systems on foliated manifolds in Huang \cite {Hu}.

-Many geometric evolution equations/systems are only degenerate parabolic, but by using the so called De Turck trick one can often convert them to strongly parabolic equations/systems, then one can apply Theorem 1.1 to get short time solutions.
+Many geometric evolution equations/systems are only degenerate parabolic, but by using techniques like the so called DeTurck trick one can often convert them to strongly parabolic equations/systems, then one can apply Theorem 1.1 to get short time solutions.
 For example, Ricci flow, mean curvature flow, cross curvature flow and some fourth-order geometric flows are among them.
+In this regard note that Bahuaud-Helliwell \cite {BH} establish short-time existence for some higher-order geometric flows.